One would think that 116 years after federation Australia would have the same laws governing Wills and Estates across the country, but think again.

 If both these elements can be proven, then the court can consider the property in question as part of the notional Estate.

 Victoria, along with the rest of Australian states and territories do not have the concept of a notional Estate as part of their succession laws.
 In fact, in 2013 prior to the official amendment of the Administration and Probate Act 1958 (Vic), the Victorian Law Reform Commission released its final report on Victoria’s succession laws and recommended that the New South Wales notional provisions should not be adopted in Victoria.

 That being said, just because the concept of a notional Estate is unique to the NSW legal system, it does not mean that it applies only to those who reside in the state.
 In fact, any property that is held within the State can be declared a notional Estate, even if the deceased passed away elsewhere in the country – as those Estate laws apply.

-If you would like more information on Will contesting, do not hesitate to give Hentys Lawyers a call.
+For more information on Will contesting and assistance in resolving Will disputes, do not hesitate to give Hentys Estate Lawyers a call.
 If it is regarding property in NSW, although we may not be able to represent you – we certainly will be able to advise on someone who can.